Are you an adviser? Go to Unbiased Pro

 To find out how much you might borrow based on your income, see the Unbiased Mortgage Calculator.

-Although you can of course apply to lenders direct, the best way to find the right mortgage deal for you is to use an independent mortgage broker.
+Although you can of course apply to lenders direct, the best way to find the right mortgage deal for you is to use a qualified mortgage broker.

 There are many reasons why this is a good idea, which we explain below.